 Once every other week, our engineers will host a one-hour video chat where we’ll take all comers and answer Ethereum security questions at no cost.
 We’ll help guide participants through using our suite of Ethereum security tools and reference the essential knowledge and resources that people need to know.

 Office hours will be noon Eastern Standard Time (GMT-5) on the first and third Tuesdays of the month.
-We’ll post a sign up form on our Twitter and the Empire Hacking Slack one day ahead of time (EDIT: the signup link is now live).
+Subscribe to our Ethereum Security Events calendar for notifications about new sessions.
+We’ll also post a sign up form on our Twitter and the Empire Hacking Slack one day ahead of time to help solicit for topics to cover.

 Crowdsourced blockchain security contacts